 Ask someone to drive you to your appointments for the next few days.

 Rest for 2 to 3 days after the procedure.
-Most people are able to resume normal activity within a few days.
+Most people are able to go back to normal activity within a few days.

-Take your temperature and check your incision for signs of infection (redness, swelling, drainage, or warmth) every day for a week.
+Take your temperature and check your incision for signs of infection every day for a week.
+Signs of infection include redness, swelling, drainage, or warmth.
 It is normal to have a small bruise or bump where the catheter was inserted.

-Unless directed otherwise, stay hydrated to help flush your body of the dye that was used during your angioplasty.
+Unless told otherwise, drink plenty of fluids to help flush your body of the dye that was used during your angioplasty.
+Let your healthcare provider know if the color of your urine changes and doesn't return to normal color.

 Eat a healthy diet that is low in fat, salt, and cholesterol.
-Ask your doctor for menus and other diet information.
+Ask your healthcare team for menus and other diet information.

-Avoid swimming or taking baths for 5 to 7 days.
+Don't swim or take a bath for 5 to 7 days.
 You may shower the day after the procedure.
+This keeps the incision site from getting wet and infected until the skin and artery can heal.

 Chest pain or a return of the symptoms you had prior to the angioplasty